 Conversely, when the tick ingests a mix of 2 tablespoons 100% percent cold-pressed raw neem oil per gallon of emulsified water (used as a neem soil drench), it will cause them to lose their appetite, become infertile, and starve to death.

-Due to the risk of side effects, it’s a bad idea to ingest the raw neem mixture, so you should only apply it topically.
+Due to the risk of side effects, ingesting the raw neem mixture is a bad idea, so you should only apply it topically.

 Applying Neem To Pets

 Dilute one part raw neem oil in ten parts vegetable or coconut oil to make homemade shampoo.

 DO NOT use a commercial neem shampoo on cats, as severe illness and even death have been cases.